38th Annual Stanford Invitational

 Policy debater at George Mason University

 I straight up do not know anything about the HS topic.
-So please just explain any acronyms and what is going down.
+So please just explain any acronyms and what is going down. --- I judged the GMU patriot games.
+I am familiar with reduction of the military support of Taiwan.

 I get it we are all learning but please don't just card dump, no clash, or read straight down your laptop on blocks cause that's not fun.
 If I look confused, I probably am.
 Slow down on the analytics if you want them on my flow.
 Don’t forget about line by line it’s valuable just as much as textual evidence.
 Construct your rebuttals speeches to be digestible so do not just rant and hope it makes it onto my flow.
 My ballot literally can be anything so, don't focus on what I want do what you want :) I will try to keep time but hey I am only human so both teams keep track of each other.
 Don’t steal prep no one likes that person.